A Message to You Rudy

 "A Message to You Rudy" is a 1967 rocksteady song by Dandy Livingstone.
-Originally titled "Rudy a Message to You", the song later achieved broader success when, in 1979, a cover version by The Specials reached number 10 in the UK Singles Chart.
+Originally titled "Rudy a Message to You", the song later achieved broader success when, in 1979, a cover version by the Specials reached number 10 on the UK Singles Chart.

 Composition and recording

 Livingstone came up with the idea of the song in about 10 minutes and recorded it a day or two later in about 20 minutes at Maximum Sounds Studio on Old Kent Road with engineer Vic Keary.
 Livingstone has said that he "had a very bad cold" on the day of recording and so it was suggested that he record the song as a guide vocal and then go over the vocals another day.
 However, everybody liked what Livingstone had done, so he didn't bother going back to sing over it.
 Whilst recording the song, Livingstone decided he wanted a trombone to feature in the song, so about a week after the recording session, he got trombonist Rico Rodriguez to play the intro melody.
 At the same time, he got a tenor saxophonist called Pepsi to play the same intro riff and "alternate the solo differently".